rodrigoalviani/watermark-best-corner/README.md

 #watermark-best-corner

-A node.js script to calculate the best corner to watermark a image.
+A node.js script to calculate the best corner to apply watermark in a image.
-The script uses the color similarity in the region to determine the best corner to the watermark.
+The script uses the color similarity to determine the best corner to apply watermark.
 The script will return NorthEast, NorthWest, SouthEast or SouthWest.
-The return could be used in 'gravity' param of imagemagick.
+The return could be used as 'gravity' parameter of imagemagick.

 ***